MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/4-interference-in-quantum-computing.md

 eliminating the probability of obtaining **1**.

 Interference is one of the basic principles behind the power of quantum computing.
-Quantum interference can be harnessed to perform computations to bring advantage over classical algorithms.
+Quantum interference can be harnessed to cancel the amplitudes of states that don't help us solve our problem, and to amplify the amplitudes of states that lead us to the solution.

 In the next unit, you are going to see how you can use Q# to explore quantum interference.